-The potato leafhopper is a common "above ground" pest of peanuts in Virginia.
+The potato leafhopper is a common pest of peanuts in Virginia.
 This small, wedge-shaped, light green to yellow insect damages the peanut plant by feeding on the undersides of leaves in a piercing-sucking manner.
 The injured leaf tips first turn yellow then brown and tend to curve downward.
-During feeding, toxins also are passed into plants at feeding sites.
+Toxins also are passed into plants at feeding sites.
 If enough damage is done, the toxins can stop vine growth, resulting in reductions in yield and grade.
 Injury may occur at any time from early June to the middle of August or later in some years.
 It is important to note that although late-season damage appears worse in some years, damage done early in the season probably has a greater effect on plant vigor and yield.
-Systemic insecticides applied at planting time will usually control potato leafhoppers that occur early, but if no pegging-time insecticide is applied, it may be necessary to make one or two foliar applications in July or early August.
-Pegging-time applications of rootworm insecticides will usually control leafhoppers from that time until harvest.
+Systemic insecticides applied at planting time will usually control potato leafhoppers that occur early, but if no pegging-time insecticide is applied, it may be necessary to make foliar applications in July or early August.
+Pegging-time applications of rootworm insecticides will usually control leafhoppers until harvest.

-Foliar treatments should be made only on a basis of need.
+Foliar treatments should be made only if needed.
 When 25 percent of the leaves show tip yellowing typical of leafhopper damage and active adult and immature leafhoppers are seen, treat with an effective chemical.
 When foliar treatments are required, the first application usually is made about mid-July, and the second about the first of August (if needed).
 If scheduled treatments are being made for control of leafspot, insecticides may be tank mixed.
-Do not include insecticides with all leaf-spot treatments as a matter of course.
+Do not include insecticides with all leaf-spot treatments.
 Too many insecticide applications, or applications later in the season, could cause spider mite populations to increase, especially in dry years after adjacent corn and weedy areas have been cut.
 Make leafhopper applications only when problems have been identified.